 Amount of ATNOL Carried Back or Forward to a Year

-For years before 2018, the entire amount of the ATNOL for any taxable year must be carried back to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
-For years 2018 and after, and years before 2018 in which the election to forego the carryback period for the ATNOL was made, the ATNOL is carried forward to the next taxable year.
+For years before 2021, the entire amount of the ATNOL for any taxable year must be carried back to the earliest of the taxable years to which the loss may be carried (unless an election is made to forgo the carryback period).
+For years 2021 and after, and years before 2018 in which the taxpayer makes the election to forego the carryback period for the ATNOL, the ATNOL is carried forward to the next taxable year.
 The portion of the ATNOL that is carried back or forward to each of the years after the first carryback or carry forward year is the excess, if any, of:

 As noted above, the amount of the ATNOLD taken in a taxable year is generally limited to 90% of AMTI for the year.